 speaker

 Michael Rifkin

 Great.
-Thanks for taking the question and congrats on the quarter and update.
+Thanks for taking the question, and congrats on the quarter and update.
 I'll ask both at the same time as well.
-So following up on the new product approvals, especially Zendrelia and Quattro, you've been very transparent with us in terms of timing, both approval and launch, in terms of expectations for label differentiation, things like that.
-As you get closer to the expected date, are you seeing any change in the marketplace from the existing players, Zoetis for Derm and Zoetis and BI for Superica Trio and Nexgar Plus?
+So following up on the new product approvals, especially Zinreli and Quattro, you've been very transparent with us in terms of timing, both approval and launch, in terms of expectations for label differentiation, things like that.
+As you get closer to the expected date, are you seeing any change in the marketplace from the existing players, Zoetis for DERM and Zoetis and BI for Cedrica Trio and NexGuard Plus?
 Are they doing anything to build inventory?
 Are they having any different conversations with distributors or vets?
-I'm just wondering how the market that you're going to be entering is evolving as you approach the go live date in 3Q, 4Q.
-And then my follow-up, which will be a little bit quicker, I hope, is going to be on Rextone, the EU update you provided.
-It seems like a pretty meaningful flow through there, so obviously it seems like you're just sort of cutting that off.
-Could you give us enough, you know, a little bit more color on what exactly happened in the EU?
+I'm just wondering sort of how the market is. that you're going to be entering is evolving as you approach the sort of go-live date in 3Q, 4Q.
+And then my follow-up, which will be a little bit quicker, I hope, is going to be on Techstone, the EU update you provided.
+Seems like a pretty meaningful flow through there, so obviously it seems like you're just sort of cutting that off.
+Could you give us a little bit more color on what exactly happened in the EU?
 Is there any chance that comes back at some point?
-Just sort of, you know, what we should look forward from that next six, 12 months?
+Just sort of what we should look forward from that next six, 12 months.
 Thanks.

 speaker

 Yeah, very good questions, John.
 Thank you.
-Mike, excuse me, Mike, I'm sorry.
+Mike.
+Excuse me, Mike.
+I'm sorry, Mike.

+speaker